plentymarkets/docs-raw/plentyInterface/Accounting.md

  $vat, <a target="_blank" href="http://php.net/int">int</a> $vatField):<a target="_blank" href="http://php.net/float">float</a></pre>

-Get the vat rate for the given vat field.
+Get the VAT rate for a VAT field.

 ##### <strong>Parameters</strong>